aiFdn/gitwz/README.md

    If you wish to return to the default `conventional-commit` style, simply run:

     ```sh
-    gwz config set GWZ_PROMPT_MODULE=conventional-commit
+    gw config set GW_PROMPT_MODULE=conventional-commit
     ```

 ### Integrating `@commitlint` with GitWiz:

 -   **Automatic Integration**:
-    The first time you run GitWiz with `GWZ_PROMPT_MODULE` set to `@commitlint`, the tool will automatically configure the integration.
+    The first time you run GitWiz with `GW_PROMPT_MODULE` set to `@commitlint`, the tool will automatically configure the integration.

 -   **Manual Configuration**:
     If you need to force reset or set the `@commitlint` configuration, use the command:

     ```sh
-    gwz commitlint force
+    gw commitlint force
     ```

 -   **Viewing Current Configuration**:
     To check your current `@commitlint` configuration, utilize:

     ```sh
-    gwz commitlint get
+    gw commitlint get
     ```

 -   **Customization with `.gitwz-commitlint`**: